 Furthermore, this workshop will function as the initiation of the cooperation between the Dutch and fled film professionals.
 This offers us the opportunity to explore the filmmakers professionalism and discover where their talents lay.
 Talents, which we can, in turn, deploy in the realisation of the film.
 Cinematographers will take part in a camera workshop, actors in an acting workshop, and art directors will have the opportunity to display their portfolio.

 Over the course of three days, we will come together in Utrecht.
 In order to organise these workshops, cost will inevitably have to be made.
 Most refugees will have to travel from far away places and thus make travel costs.
 We wish to be able to reimburse these costs, but also provide them with a nice lunch and/or dinner.
 Moreover, we will have to hire a space to host the workshops in and we wish to cover the expenses of our volunteers, at the least.

 Photographer: Jeroen Hofman - Beri Shalmashi

-The script will be written by Beri Shalmashi (Paris, 1983).
+The feature film WELCOME is a story by Dennis Overeem and Beri Shalmashi (Paris, 1983).
 Beri finds her origins in Iranian Kurdistan and graduated from the Dutch Film Academy in 2008.
 She’s also produced a variety of short films and received a nomination for a 'Gouden Kalf' for her (short) television drama MAMA.